 The Policy on Student Financial Support recognizes that there are categories of high-need students where the OSAP needs assessment does not reflect the true need of the student.
 Often, for high-need students, student financial aid is the only means of support during the academic year.
 High-need students often have higher costs than others, and little access to resources from family or part-time work.
 There are several distinct groups: student parents, especially sole-support parents; students with disabilities; single undergraduate students who have no family or who are alienated from their family.
-Because virtually all TYP students fall into one or more of these categories, in 1998-99, the TYP population was used as a pilot note that the individual needs of other students have also been identified and met through counselling and grant assistance through their academic divisions, or through Admissions and Awards.
+Because virtually all TYP students fall into one or more of these categories, in 1998-99, the TYP population was used as a pilot model for an enhanced student aid program.
+Although TYP was the model, it is important to note that the individual needs of other students have also been identified and met through counselling and grant assistance through their academic divisions, or through Admissions and Awards.